 W is for Work Area:

 Keep items that are used often in the primary work zone.
-Keep items that are used less often in the secondary work zone (area within the outstretched arms).
+Keep items used less often in the secondary work zone (area within the outstretched arms).

 Check out our related articles in the home working series: 5 Desk Stretches to Ease Aches & Pains and How to Set Up Your Home Workspace with Our NEW Guide to Avoid Stress & Strain.

-How does Shockwave Therapy work in the rehabilitation of major sports injuries Our expert Osteopath Andy Mansfield explains nbsp The term Shockwave Therapy may sound scary but it really isn t Also known as Extracorporeal Shockwave Therapy ESWT it passes a wave of audible mechanical energy through the skin via...READ MORE
+How does Shockwave Therapy work in the rehabilitation of major sports injuries Our expert Osteopath Andy Mansfield explains nbsp The term Shockwave Therapy may sound scary but it really isn t An osteopath simply passes a wave of audible mechanical energy through the skin via a handheld device or probe...READ MORE